linz/nz-buildings/docs/source/introduction.rst

 Coverage Maps
 ---------------------------

 The NZ Building Outlines dataset is being procured and released in stages.
-Image 2 shows the current coverage of building outlines available on the LDS.
+Image 2 shows the current coverage of building outlines available on the LINZ Data Service.
 Image 3 shows the upcoming coverage of building outlines available by the end of 2018.
 Image 4 shows the future coverage of building outlines after the next round of aerial imagery is received.

 +-------------------------------------------------------------+-------------------------------------------------------------+-----------------------------------------------------------+
 | .. figure:: _static/current_building_outlines_coverage.jpg  | .. figure:: _static/upcoming_building_outlines_coverage.jpg | .. figure:: _static/future_building_outlines_coverage.jpg |